DataDog/the-monitor/rabbitmq/rabbitmq-monitoring-tools.md

 The routing keys in the event exchange include two or three words.
 You can route all events to a single queue with the routing key `#` (as above).
 You can also declare separate queues for events that belong to different kinds of objects, for instance `queue.#` or `alarm.#`.
 When declaring the exchange inside your application, you'll need to make sure that the options `durable` and `internal` are set to `true`, matching the plugin's built-in configuration.

 ### The firehose
 While the event exchange follows changes in your messaging setup, you'll need another tool for events related to messages themselves.
 This is the [firehose][firehose], which routes a copy of every message published in RabbitMQ into a single exchange.
 The tool is built into the RabbitMQ server, and does not require any RabbitMQ plugins.
-To the extent that your application is organized around a message-based architecture, the firehose is one way of achieving visibility at a fine grain.
+The firehose is one way of debugging your messaging setup by achieving visibility at a fine grain.
+It's important to note that since the firehose publishes additional messages to a new exchange, the bump in activity will impact performance.

 To enable the firehose, run this command: